Complete Neurological Care

 Neuropathy is more common than you may realize and causes ongoing pain in 7-10% of the population.
 The skilled physicians at Complete Neurological Care can determine the cause of your neuropathic symptoms and develop an integrative plan that supports nerve healing and alleviates your pain.
-Schedule an appointment online or call the office in Passaic, New Jersey; Valley Stream or Hicksville, New York; or the offices in Forest Hills or Astoria, Queens, and the Financial District, Midtown, or Washington Heights in Manhattan, New York City.
+Schedule an appointment online or call the office in Passaic, New Jersey; Valley Stream or Hicksville, New York; or the offices in or Astoria, Queens, and the Financial District, Midtown, or in Manhattan, New York City.

 Neuropathy refers to any type of nerve problem.
 Though you can have damaged nerves in any part of your body, neuropathy most often affects your feet or hands.